Sebastien Trésarrieu

-Sebastien Tresarrieu (born 10 January 1981) is a French motorcycle racer and competes in Grasstrack, Longtrack and motorcycle speedway.
-He earned 2 caps for the France national speedway team.
+Sebastien Trésarrieu (born 10 January 1981) is a French motorcycle racer and competes in Grasstrack, Longtrack and motorcycle speedway.
+He earned two caps for the France national speedway team.

 Career

-Sebastien raced in Britain from 2001 until 2005 for the Isle of Wight Islanders.
+Trésarrieu raced in Britain from 2001 until 2005 for the Isle of Wight Islanders.
 Additionally, he rode for Swindon Robins and Exeter Falcons.

 Family

-Sebastien has two brothers who also compete in motorcycle racing, they are Mathieu Trésarrieu and Stéphane Trésarrieu and a nephew Mathias Trésarrieu.
+Trésarrieu has two brothers who also compete in motorcycle racing, they are Mathieu Trésarrieu and Stéphane Trésarrieu and a nephew Mathias Trésarrieu.